SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

 Insight from a numerical perspective: The tendency of ``\eta`` is ``\partial_t \eta = -\nabla \cdot (\mathbf{u} h)`` which is a divergence of a flux.
 Calculating the divergence in spherical harmonics always sets the ``l=m=0`` mode to zero exactly (the gradient of a periodic variable has zero mean) so the time integration here is always with an exactly zero tendency.

 ## Energy

-The total energy in the shallow water equation is the sum of the kinetic energy density ``\frac{1}{2}(u^2 + v^2)`` and the potential energy density ``gz`` integrated over the total volume (times ``h=\eta+H-H_b`` for the vertical then integrated over the sphere ``\iint dA``).
+The total energy in the [shallow water equations](@ref shallow_water_model) is the sum of the kinetic energy density ``\frac{1}{2}(u^2 + v^2)`` and the potential energy density ``gz`` integrated over the total volume (times ``h=\eta+H-H_b`` for the vertical then integrated over the sphere ``\iint dA``).